 In other sports such as tennis, where there is no contact between athletes, or basketball, where training is more explosive due to the nature of the game, there is no such complete focus on working most of an athlete’s physical condition.

-is faster: a soccer player or football player?
+Who is faster, a soccer player or a football player?

 The comparison in this type of discussion leads us to compare soccer players with football players, mainly from the NFL, since many of them have a very prominent development in the upper section of the body and additionally many of them have a past as track and field athletes.